niraj1234567890/Funny_Chatbot/README.md

 6. run this comand:- **rasa shell --endpoints endpoints.yml**

 **B00000M** Are ready to freshen up!!!!!!
 Now you can talk to funny chatbot.
+This is new.